 The Meritocracy Ideal

 The most powerful justification for testing culture is the meritocratic ideal: the belief that opportunity should be allocated based on demonstrated ability rather than inherited privilege.
 In societies with deep historical inequalities of class, caste, or status, standardized tests function as an equalizing mechanism--a way to ensure that a farmer's child with exceptional ability can access the same opportunities as a politician's child with mediocre talent.
+The appeal of credentialism reinforces this dynamic: diplomas and test scores become the currency through which merit is demonstrated.

 China's imperial examination system (keju), which operated from 605 CE to 1905, is the historical archetype.
 For over a thousand years, the keju determined access to the civil service--and therefore to power, status, and wealth--based on examination performance rather than birth.
 The system was far from perfectly meritocratic (preparation required resources that poorer families often lacked), but it established the principle that demonstrated knowledge should outweigh social position in allocating opportunity.